josefalvarz/Data_Analytics_Projects/README.md

 Regression Projects

-This repository contains three Jupyter notebooks from my Udemy Data Science course, showcasing the skills I have developed—from Simple Linear Regression to Multiple Linear Regression with Dummy Variables.
+This repository contains three Jupyter notebooks from my Udemy Data Science course, showcasing the skills I have developed from Simple Linear Regression to Multiple Linear Regression with Dummy Variables.

 Folders